Skip to Content

 The Deeper Idea

-Maryanne Wolf, the cognitive neuroscientist who has spent her life studying how the human brain learns to read, would tell the Greeks they were more right than they could have known.
-The reading brain, the one that does the slow, difficult work of staying with a text, is not the same brain as the one that skims and summarizes.
-The first brain is built, layer on layer, over years of effortful reading.
-It is the actual neural substrate of inference, analogy, and the capacity to follow another person's argument all the way down.
-The second brain does not have this circuitry because such circuitry is built only through use.
-Wolf's books, Proust and the Squid and Reader, Come Home, are warnings from inside the laboratory.
+Maryanne Wolf, the cognitive neuroscientist who has spent her life studying how the brain learns to read, would tell the ancients they were righter than they knew.
+The reading brain that stays with a difficult text is not the same brain that skims, scans, and summarizes.
+Deep reading builds, layer by layer, the capacities we later call judgment: inference, analogy, patience, attention, and the ability to follow another person’s argument all the way down.

 The honest answer is that we do not know how this ends.

-Which version we get is not an abstraction.
-It is decided by the leaders who choose today to require their people to think, to anchor their AI in their own primary sources, to build the discipline that makes deep work still possible.
-That is the work in front of you.
+Which future we get will be decided by leaders who choose, now, to require thinking from their people, to anchor their tools in their own memory, and to build disciplines that make deep work still possible.

 Implications

-For Your Organization.
 Decide what your institution is for.
-If it is for producing the kind of work any public model could produce, the model has already replaced you.
+If it exists to produce the kind of work any public model could produce, the model has already replaced you.
 You simply have not noticed yet.
-If it is for something genuinely your own, your real work is older than AI: stewardship of the mission, the memory, the people, and the community.
-AI can serve all four.
-It cannot decide them.
-The decision belongs to whoever holds the office, which means, almost always, you.

 What to Do Now: The Thinker's Code

-A small rule.
-Three movements.
+A code.
+Three habits.
 Easy to learn and hard to keep, the way the best disciplines have always been.
-I call it The Thinker's Code, the discipline a leader keeps when working alongside an AI.
-The order is the whole point.
+I call it The Thinker’s Code: the discipline a leader keeps when working alongside AI.
+This is a code for using AI at full strength without losing the human strength it should extend.

 We Are Being Sorted